Choosing Search Terms

 - How do I figure out what are the most direct words that will lead traffic to my site, and also lead people to what they are looking for?

 This will show you all the search terms that visitors have typed in and used to find Opentracker.net.
-By using our search term function, you can compile the same information for your site.
-You can even see the page, for example in Google, that a visitor pulled up before clicking through to your site.
+Therefore, by using our search term function, you can compile the same information for your site.
+You can even see the page.
+For example, you can view the Google search term that a visitor pulled up before clicking through to your site.

 The demo will give you an overview of our sector of the internet; hit counters, web stats, visitor tracking, click-stream analysis, etc. Specifically, the demo will show you what people interested in this subject are typing into search engines.